aidos-lab/Topo_LLM_public/README.md

 ### Project-specific setup

 1. Set the correct environment variables used in the project config.
-Edit the script `topollm/setup/setup_environment.sh` with the correct paths and run it once.
+This step can be achieve by running the setup script in the `topollm/setup/` directory once.

 ```bash
 ./topollm/setup/setup_environment.sh